brianhigh/many_models_with_lmer/README.md

   brianhigh/many_models_with_lmer
 ```

+- Be patient -- this build step can take up to 45 minutes (or more)
-- If you operating system gives you security prompts to allow Docker, then choose to allow it
+- If your operating system gives you security prompts to allow Docker, then choose to allow it
 - Open your web browser to http://localhost:8888/
 - Login as 'rstudio' with password 'password' (or whichever you set it to above)
 - In RStudio, open [many_models_with_lmer.Rmd](many_models_with_lmer.Rmd) and press the "Knit" button